 For such a simple, innately human movement, running can be intimidating.
 Just the idea of lacing up may trigger feelings of inferiority.
 But devotees attest that no other form of exercise is as physically and mentally satisfying, and admittedly the rush of endorphins, aka “runner’s high,” can’t be beat.
 Neither can the calorie burn: The average woman blasts through more than 600 calories an hour when running at a 10-minute-per-mile pace.
-But before you burst out of the gates, there are a few things to know to help you progress and prevent injury.
+But before you burst out of the gates and run a 5K, there are a few things to know to help you progress and prevent injury.

 Walk Before You Run